kalesreg/datasciencecoursera/R Programming - What I Learned.md

     * "regexec()" searches a character vector for a regular expression and returns the locations of any paranthesized sub-expressions.
       * In the "stringr" library, "str_match" is the same as "regexec()".

+# Week 4 - What I Learned

+Overview of str function, simulation, and R profiling.

+## str()

+Str stands for structure, so the str() function compactly displays the internal structure of an R object.
+Its goal is to produce roughly one line of output per basic object.
+It is an alternative to summary().

+## Simulation

+R comes with a set of pseuodo-random number generators that allow you to simulate from well-known probability distributions like the Normal, Poisson, and binomial.
+For Example:

+* rnorm: generate random Normal variates with a given mean and standard deviation.
+* dnorm: evaluate the Normal probability density (with a given mean/SD) at a point or vector of points.
+* pnorm: evaluate the cummulative distribution function for a normal distribution.
+* rpois: generate random Poisson veriates with a given rate.

+* "d" for density.
+* "r" for random number generation.
+* "p" for cumulative distribution.
+* "q" for quantile function (inverse cumulative distribution)

+When simulating any random numbers it is essential to set the random number seed with set.seed().
+This allows for reproducibility.

+The sample() function draws randomly from a specified set of scalar objects allowing you to sample from arbitrary distributions of numbers.

+## R Profiling

+The R profiling tool is used to determine exactly what part of R code is taking a long time to load when developing larger programs for doing big data analyses.

+It is important to first write your code, making sure it is working properly and is able to be understood, and then later optimize the code using R profiling.

+### system.time()

+The system.time() function takes an arbitrary R expression and evaluates that expression and then tells you the amount of time (in seconds) it took to evaluate that expression.

+The user time is the amount of time that is charged to the CPU for running this expression.
+The elapsed time is the amount of time that you experience.
+These are relatively close most of the time, but there are some situations where one will be bigger or smaller than the other.

+### rprof()

+Rprof() is used to start the profiler in R. The rprof() function keeps track of the function call stack at regularly sampled intervals.
+It prints out the function call stack every 0.02 seconds.

+Turn on by calling Rprof() with no arguments.
+Turn off by calling Rprof(NULL).

+Do not use the system.time() function and the R profiler function together.

+### summaryRprof()

+summaryRprof() takes the output from the profiler and summarizes it in a way that is readable, because the raw output from the profiler is generally not very usable.
+Basically, it calculates how much time is spent in which function by tabulating the frequency in the rprof() output with the interval 0.02.

+by.total divides the time spent in each function by the total run time. by.self subtracts out time spent in the functions above in the call stack. by.self is more helpful and accurate because it tells you how much time is being spent in a given function, but after subtracting out all of the time spent in lower level functions that it calls.